AriRue/CodeSlingerComic1/README.md

 -  Test code to find any inconsistencies.
 -  Discover and practice creative ways to utilize code to tell a story.

+# 05 Technical Walkthrough

+The Chronicles of Code Slinger app took a lot of learning as it involved utilizing concepts and tools that were completely unfamiliar prior to the project.

+The iMessage game took a lot of learning as it involed using the messages framework and a game which is completely different from the standard iOS phone apps in the past that I developed.
+The idea of the app is to allow the user to select prompts from a generated list of 50 to send out to the group chat.
+The user then can tap on the card to vote either agree or disagree with the correesponding animations and color.

+The app uses the Messages framework which is naturally in UIkit and Storyboard.
+At first, making the components took alot more work than compared to SwiftUI and we realized that our app wouldnt make the deadline of the project scope.
+Using the SceneDelegate class in UIkit allowed for the bypass of using storyboard and making a UIkit view the root view when the user enteres the app.
+From there, there was difficuilty trying to code a view in UIkit as there was alot of unfamiliar code needed to make a view that would have taken 3x less code in SwiftUI.
+Trying for a few days, we realized that we would not make the deadline if we relied on UIkit as it would have taken time to learn how to make a view and making it functional to the Hi-Fi.
+The solution to this was to make the views in SwiftUI then to convert to a UIkit view using the UIHostingController rootview.

+The app uses the Messages framework which is naturally in UIkit and Storyboard.
+At first, making the components took alot more work than compared to SwiftUI and we realized that our app wouldnt make the deadline of the project scope.
+Using the SceneDelegate class in UIkit allowed for the bypass of using storyboard and making a UIkit view the root view when the user enteres the app.
+From there, there was difficuilty trying to code a view in UIkit as there was alot of unfamiliar code needed to make a view that would have taken 3x less code in SwiftUI.
+Trying for a few days, we realized that we would not make the deadline if we relied on UIkit as it would have taken time to learn how to make a view and making it functional to the Hi-Fi.
+The solution to this was to make the views in SwiftUI then to convert to a UIkit view using the UIHostingController rootview.

 # Challenges
 - The first challenge to overcome was the implementation of loops in our story because of lack of repitition in the plot.
 With a new understanding of loops and how to use them it took a combination of research and a creative approach to coding and storytelling to find a solution.
 The solution we came to was utilizing the narraration to create a reoccuring line in the story in order to implement loops.